 You don’t often see the straight species for sale, but cultivars with colorful foliage are widely available.
 In my garden, I have yellow-leaved ‘Dart’s Gold’ and near-black Diabolo (‘Monlo’), as well as a number of self-sown seedlings from them.
-Most of the seedlings have the foliage color of the parent plant, but some of the seedlings are intermediate in color, as shown in the second photo: golden to orangey shoot tips with darker older foliage.
+Most of the seedlings have the foliage color of their parent plant, but some of the seedlings are intermediate in color, as shown in the second photo: golden to orangey shoot tips with darker older foliage.
 These seeds are about an even mix from golden- and dark-leaved plants, but there’s no guarantee as to the exact colors you will get.
 If you want a specific foliage color and an immediate presence in your garden, you are best off buying a plant.
 But if you have lots of space and enjoy experimenting, these seeds are likely to produce some interesting results and are worth a try.
 Full sun to partial shade.
 Zones 2 to 8.

-Collected in September 2020.
+Collected in late August and early September 2022.
 At least 15 seeds.

 Please read the germination information as well before ordering.

 Julie Vance (verified owner) –

 Judith Cmero (verified owner) –